bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Open questions

 - M6 met the [reference-host binding budgets](m4-plan.md); List's first bind still builds all row records, so larger data sets need a later memory review.
 A fresh Playwright Firefox build passed the M6 browser suite on this host.
-M8 must compare agent context cost with consistent counting methods.
+M8 compared its three 2.0 tasks with one byte-count method; actual token use and an equivalent 1.x baseline remain unavailable.